cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

+TODO: change filename to IDE-INTEGRATION.md, refer from readme

 # Neovim integration
 `cargo-limit` can run an external app, providing it a list of affected files, lines and columns as arguments in the following format: